 You can set daily limits to protect your funds in case the card is lost or stolen.
 Your banking information remains private and is not stored with Extra.
 There are no hidden fees or interest.

-The main con of the Extra debit card is the monthly fee.
+The main con of the Extra debit card is the annual fee.
 The other disadvantage is that you cannot use the debit card to access cash at ATMs, although you can use your regular bank debit card for this.

 2. Sequin Debit Card